15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 2. Seated Dumbbell Rear Fly

-With consistent practice, the seated dumbbell rear fly can help improve your posture, increase shoulder stability and mobility, and create a more defined, toned upper body.
+Consistent practice can help improve your posture, increase shoulder stability and mobility, and create a more defined, toned upper body.

-Seated Dumbbell Rear Fly
+Seated Dumbbell Rear Delt Fly

-How To Do Seated Dumbbell Rear Fly
+How To Do It

 2. Hold a dumbbell in each hand with your palms facing inward.

-3. Lean forward and let the dumbbells hang at arms length below your shoulders.
+3. Lean forward and let the dumbbells hang at arm’s length below your shoulders.

-5. Pause at the top of the movement and then slowly lower the dumbbells back down to the starting position.
+5. Pause at the top for 2โ€“3 counts, then slowly lower the dumbbells to the starting position.

 Tips